Anne Mercer Larson, June 13, 2016

 Make a short list of small steps (reminders in your iPhone can work) that you are willing to take in order to be in control of a better life for yourself:

-- Eat lean protein, vegetables, fruits, whole grains, and low-/nonfat yogurt – once again, just make one exchange choice per day for a week and pay attention to how that agrees with you.
+2. Eat lean protein, vegetables, fruits, whole grains, and low/nonfat yogurt – once again, just make one exchange choice per day for a week and pay attention to how that agrees with you.
 One example would be to substitute iceberg lettuce instead of a bun to hold your favorite cheeseburger.
 Many restaurants now offer the option.
 And guess what?
-The final score is: Bun 120 and iceberg lettuce 0 calories.
+The final score is: bun 120 and iceberg lettuce 0 calories.
 How cool is that?

-- Maintain GI health — a healthy gut is probably the most direct way to reduce obesity-related inflammation.
-Implementing substitutions, exchanges and additions in small increments on a daily basis will make the trillions of microbes in your gut very, very happy and productive.
+8. Maintain GI health — a healthy gut is probably the most direct way to reduce obesity-related inflammation.
+Adding more prebiotic fiber will make the trillions of microbes in your gut very, very happy and productive.
 Your microbes have important jobs, just as you do.
 Their assigned work affects every single function in this “one and only” body you’ve been given.
 Like any employee, they will respond positively to better working conditions!

 Obesity and the Microbiome

-The microorganisms that live within your gut — the microbiome — play an important role in obesity-induced inflammation.6 One of the key links between obesity and the microbiome appears to be short chain fatty acids (SCFA).7 Helpful intestinal bacteria ferment the dietary fibers you eat to produce SCFAs.8 People with intestinal diseases such ulcerative colitis have low levels of SCFA.
-A similar situation occurs in obesity.
-Obese individuals have fundamentally different microbiomes than lean individuals, with lower SCFA levels.9 When the level of SCFAs is restored, inflammation in the gastrointestinal tract is reduced.7,10
+The microorganisms that live within your gut — the microbiome — play an important role in obesity-induced inflammation.
+One of the key links between obesity and the microbiome appears to be short-chain fatty acids (SCFAs).
+Helpful intestinal bacteria ferment the dietary fiber you eat to produce SCFAs.

 Making Men’s Health Month Count